UBS trader knew of Adoboli's secret account, said nothing

 In colourful evidence that gave a flavour of life on the Exchange Traded Funds (ETFs) desk where they then worked, Hughes said he felt stupid for not having reported Adoboli at the time.
 Hughes was dismissed from UBS as a result of the Adoboli affair.

 Adoboli, 32, was arrested on September 15, 2011, at UBS offices.
-He is now on trial accused of fraud and false accounting that cost the Swiss bank $2.3 billion.
+He is now on trial accused of fraud and false accounting that cost the Swiss bank $2.3 billion (1.4 billion pounds).
 He has pleaded not guilty.

 The question of how much others within UBS knew of Adoboli's activities is central to the case.
 Prosecutors present him as a lone rogue trader, while the defence says UBS was willing to tolerate transgressions as long as they made money for the bank.